syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/Appearance-Customization.md

 ---
 layout: post
-title: Appearance and Styling in Syncfusion® Rating control for Xamarin.iOS
+title: Appearance Customization in Syncfusion® Rating Control for Xamarin.iOS
-description: Learn how to change the Appearance and Styling of rating control
+description: Learn how to customize the appearance and styling of Rating control for Xamarin.iOS platform
 platform: xamarin.ios
-control: Rating
+control: SfRating
 documentation: ug
 ---

-# Appearance and Styling
+# Appearance Customization

 You can customize the color, stroke width, and stroke color of rated and unrated items using the following properties of SfRatingSettings: